proatgram/Obsidian-Vault-Backup/SudoCraft/Sudocraft Save Data Format.md

 - `0x02` : This value refers to a player data file.
 This is the file that stores all of the player data for a specific player.
 - `0x03` : This value refers to an important entities file.
 This file contains all of the entity data for important, non auto-despawnable entities.
 - `0x04` : This value refers to the world data file.
 This file contains the tile data and world data for a specific level
+- `0x05` : This value refers to the mains file.
+This is the starting file.
 ### Data Type Definitions
 These may not be used.
 * `0x00` : int8